Key Takeaways

 Customer retention is essentially the ability of your business to keep customers sticking around.
 It is where your business shifts from scrambling to scale.
 It’s about creating exceptional experiences that keep your customers coming back, again and again

-In case you’re wondering how to increase customer retention, it’s about showing up consistently, delivering value at every step, and making your customers feel like they matter, because they do!
-Sounds intimidating?
+In case you’re wondering how to increase customer retention, it’s: show up consistently, deliver value at every step and make your customers feel like they matter.
 We’ve got you covered in this guide to customer retention strategies that work.
 We’ll talk about:

 Let’s dive right in!